penntaylor/reductions/README.md

     with 100,000 entries-- took only **~2** times as long as a plain reduce!
 * `reductions use_reduce` is the reduction with the `use_reduce` flag set to true.
 This reduction uses #reduce in its implementation.
-* `naive reductions` is the reduction using reduce as shown in the "Why a gem for this?" section.
+* `naïve reductions` is the reduction using reduce as shown in the "Why a gem for this?" section.
 The large number of incremental Array allocations makes it _really_ slow, in this case taking more than 400 times as long as the `reductions` version.